-- 131. The Kenya's Foreign Policy is anchored on five interlinked pillars of diplomacy that guides the country's relations and diplomatic engagements with the rest of the world.
+140. The Kenya's Foreign Policy is anchored on five interlinked pillars of diplomacy that guides the country's relations and diplomatic engagements with the rest of the world.
 These include: i) Economic and Commercial Diplomacy Pillar; ii) Peace Diplomacy Pillar; iii) Environmental Diplomacy Pillar; iv) Cultural Diplomacy Pillar; and v) Diaspora Diplomacy Pillar.
-The Government has continued to enhance Kenya's role in the international arena by focusing on the following key result areas: i) project, promote and protect Kenya's interests and image globally; ii) promote global and regional peace, security and stability; iii) safeguard Kenya's sovereignty and territorial integrity; iv) promote economic cooperation, and commercial diplomacy; v) strengthen public diplomacy and stakeholders engagement; vi) enhance provision of consular services; and strengthen policy, legal and institutional capacity. - 132.
-Notable achievements have been realized for the past two years.
-The Government has: facilitated high-level visits (outbound 84 and 80 inbound); operationalized five (5) fully-fledged diplomatic Missions in Abidjan, Rabat, Bern, Jakarta and Maputo; three (3) Consulates in Goma, Jeddah & Arusha and a Liaison Office in Hargeisa; successfully lobbied for the election of 23
+The Government has continued to enhance Kenya's role in the international arena by focusing on the following key result areas: i) project, promote and protect Kenya's interests and image globally; ii) promote global and regional peace, security and stability; iii) safeguard Kenya's sovereignty and territorial integrity; iv) promote economic cooperation, and commercial diplomacy; v) strengthen public diplomacy and stakeholders engagement; vi) enhance provision of consular services; and strengthen policy, legal and institutional capacity.

+141. Notable achievements have been realized for the past two years.
+The Government has: facilitated high-level visits (outbound 84 and 80 inbound); operationalized five (5) fully-fledged Diplomatic Missions in Abidjan, Rabat, Bern, Jakarta and Maputo; three (3) Consulates in Goma, Jeddah & Arusha and a Liaison Office in Hargeisa; successfully lobbied for the election of 23 Country and 21 individual candidatures into international policy-making organs; facilitated

-Country and 21 individual candidatures into international policy-making organs; facilitated Evacuation of 1,329 Kenyans in distress as well as the repatriation of 74 mortal remains of deceased Kenyans abroad; Offered mobile consular services (I.Ds, Passports, Birth certificates) to 13,500 Kenyans in 46 countries around the world; coordinated 57 Joint Commissions for Cooperation (JCC)/Joint Permanent Commissions for Cooperation (JPCC); and coordinated processing to conclusion of 168 international agreements and MOUs.
+Evacuation of 1,329 Kenyans in distress as well as the repatriation of 74 mortal remains of deceased Kenyans abroad; Offered mobile consular services (I.Ds, Passports, Birth certificates) to 13,500 Kenyans in 46 countries around the world; coordinated 57 Joint Commissions for Cooperation (JCC)/Joint Permanent Commissions for Cooperation (JPCC); and coordinated processing to conclusion of 168 international agreements and MOUs.

-133. Over the medium term, to entrench Kenya's significance in world affairs, the Government will finalize the review of the Kenya Foreign Policy 2024 to make it relevant, effective, and inclusive in advancing the country's national interests and the common good through diplomatic means.
-The Policy provides a comprehensive framework for guiding the nation's foreign relations and diplomatic efforts as Kenya prepares to transition from the 2014 Foreign Policy framework.
-The Foreign Policy objectives are structured around seven interlinked focus areas, including peace and security diplomacy, economic and commercial diplomacy, socio-cultural, diaspora, digital, environmental and climate diplomacy.
+142. Over the medium term, to entrench Kenya's significance in world affairs, the Government will implement the Kenya Foreign Policy 2024 that published and launched in December 2024 to make it relevant, effective, and inclusive in advancing the country's national interests and the common good through diplomatic means.
+The Policy provides a comprehensive framework for guiding the nation's foreign relations and diplomatic efforts as Kenya prepares to transition from the Foreign Policy 2014 framework.
+The Foreign Policy objectives are structured around seven interlinked focus areas, including Peace and Security Diplomacy, Economic and Commercial Diplomacy, Socio-Cultural, Diaspora, Digital, Environmental and Climate Diplomacy.